gxiaolab/L-GIREMI/README.md

                         Min read for a variant of a site in a site pair to calculate MI (default: 1) --mip_threshold MIP_THRESHOLD
-                        MI p value threshold to be used to separate RNA editing sites (default: 0.05)
+                        MI p value threshold to be used to separate RNA editing sites (default: 0.05) --mi_calculation_only
+                        Only calculate the mutual information, without the modeling step. (default: calculate the steps after the MI step)
 ```

 ## Analysis process